Infineon/pharaoh-dev/docs/reference/templating.rst

     -   ``📁 my_template``

         The top-level directory.
-The name is arbitrary, it will be replaced by the name of the component during coyping.
+The name is arbitrary, it will be replaced by the name of the component during copying.
     -   ``📁 asset_scripts`` and ``📄 default_plots.py`` are copied as-is without modifications.
     -   ``📄 *.jinja``